Enabling Mobile Base Stations in 5G via Wireless Access Backhaul (WAB): A Multi-Band Experimental Study: Wireless Access Backhaul

 \subsection{Architecture}

 The \gls{wab} architecture comprises two communication systems: one for radio access and one for wireless backhaul.
-These can operate in either in-band or out-of-band configurations, with the objective of providing end-to-end connectivity through wireless backhaul.
+These systems can operate in either in-band or out-of-band configurations, with the objective of providing end-to-end connectivity through wireless backhaul.
 A schematic representation of the basic architecture is shown in Fig.~\ref{fig:wab_scheme}.

 One of the core elements of the \gls{wab} architecture is the \gls{wab} Node, which consists of a WAB-gNB and a WAB Mobile Termination (WAB-MT).
-The WAB-gNB is a standard-compliant 5G \gls{bs} that provides radio access to \glspl{ue}, while the WAB-MT -- supporting a subset of \gls{ue} functionalities -- establishes a wireless connection with the BH-gNB.
-This connection is used by the WAB-gNB as a backhaul link to the \gls{cn} (5GC-Serving-UE).
+The WAB-gNB is a standard-compliant 5G \gls{bs} that provides radio access to \glspl{ue}, while the WAB-MT supports a subset of \gls{ue} functionalities and establishes a wireless connection with the BH-gNB.
+This connection is used by the WAB-gNB as a backhaul link toward the \gls{cn}, referred to as 5GC-Serving-UE.

 Each \gls{wab} Node is associated with a donor node, referred to as the BH node, which includes the BH-gNB and a BH-5GC.
-In the basic configuration, the BH-gNB is also a 5G standard-compliant \gls{bs}, providing connectivity to the WAB-MT through conventional radio access procedures and resources.
+In the basic configuration, the BH-gNB is also a 5G standard-compliant \gls{bs}, that provides connectivity to the WAB-MT through conventional radio access procedures and resources.
 The BH-gNB is locally connected to the BH-5GC, whose N6 interface links to the 5GC-Serving-UE.
 Alternatively, the backhaul segment can be implemented using a non-\gls{3gpp} link or network.

-In both cases, the end \glspl{ue} remain agnostic to the underlying backhaul mechanisms, maintaining full service transparency.
-This feature enables the extension of 5G coverage through heterogeneous or non-3GPP infrastructures.
+In all cases, end \glspl{ue} remain fully agnostic to the underlying backhaul mechanisms, maintaining full service transparency.
+This property represents one of the key flexibility features of \gls{wab}, enabling the extension of 5G coverage through heterogeneous and non-\gls{3gpp} infrastructures.

-The \gls{wab} architecture enables end-to-end connectivity for the end \gls{ue} by tunneling the N2 and N3 interfaces -- linking the WAB-gNB to the 5GC-Serving-UE -- through BH \gls{pdu} sessions established between the WAB-MT and the BH-5GC.
-In the control plane, the wireless backhaul is provided through a BH PDU session that carries the N2 interface connecting the WAB-gNB to the 5GC-Serving-UE's \gls{amf}.
-Similarly, in the user plane, data are transmitted over a separate BH PDU session supporting the N3 interface between the WAB-gNB and the 5GC-Serving-UE's \gls{upf}.
+The \gls{wab} architecture enables end-to-end connectivity for the end \gls{ue} by tunneling the N2 and N3 interfaces -- linking the WAB-gNB to the 5GC-Serving-UE -- over Backhaul (BH) \gls{pdu} sessions established between the WAB-MT and the BH-5GC.
+In the control plane, the wireless backhaul is provided through a BH PDU session that carries the N2 interface between the WAB-gNB and the \gls{amf} of the 5GC-Serving-UE.
+Similarly, in the user plane, traffic is conveyed over a separate BH PDU session supporting the N3 interface between the WAB-gNB and the \gls{upf} of the 5GC-Serving-UE.